 OE Reflections of Quetzal Fall ’25

-Written by OEs, Abby & Mary To our special unit of girls, what a treasure it has been to share this time with you, traversing Central America together.
+Written by Abby and Mary, Overseas Educators on the Carpe Diem gap year Central America semester closing out their journey across Guatemala and Costa Rica To our special unit of girls, what a treasure it has been to share this time with you, traversing Central America together.
 As we sit here and reminisce about our semester, we are overcome with bittersweetness.
-Firstly, we are immensely proud of each and every one of you; you have embodied leadership, embraced growth, and shared love in so many ways.
-These ten weeks… Read More
+Firstly, we are immensely proud of each and every… Read More

 Final Week Adventures

-Written By Hannah Welcome back, friends and family!
+Written by Hannah, a student on the Carpe Diem gap year Costa Rica rafting program closing out the final week in Quepos Welcome back, friends and family!
 It’s bittersweet to say… we’ve officially reached our final week abroad!
 We’ve had incredible experiences not just this week, but throughout this entire journey.
 Last week we were in Mastatal, and this week kicked off with a relaxing day on Playa Dominical.
-After a long day of travel, we finally got time to unwind on the beach—calling family, hanging with friends, or… Read More
+After… Read More

 San Juan to Semuc Champey!